 - 1. Every student is assumed to have registered for all DSC courses offered in that semester. - 2.
-A student is permitted to choose any of the DSE courses offered by the department during odd semesters starting from 7th semester only and is not permitted to change the elective in the even semester. - 3.
-A student is permitted to choose any of the GE courses offered by the college during odd semesters starting from 5th and 7th semester only and is not permitted to change the elective in the even semester.
+A student is permitted to choose any of the DSE courses offered by the department during odd semesters starting from 3rd semester only and is not permitted to change the elective in the even semester. - 3.
+A student has to register for any MIL along with English language in the first four semesters. - 4.
+A student has to register for Environmental Studies and Constitution of India in the first two semesters.